 For each area and/or piece of equipment determined to be at risk, FMS provides recommendations, as appropriate, to mitigate the EMI/RFI threat risk to levels below the client established or established industry EMI/EMC standards.

-The East River Science Park (ERSP) located in Manhattan, is a state-of-the-art research and development campus for New York-based bioscience businesses looking to expand R&D efforts.
+The East River Science Park (ERSP) currently under construction in Manhattan, will be a state-of-the-art research and development campus for New York-based bioscience businesses looking to expand R&D efforts.

 Over its 20 years, FMS has successfully completed hundreds of EMI projects which included a diverse range of consulting and mitigation services.